pingflood/simplemenulauncher/README.md

 TODO
 ====

-Add another category for settings (Might not get added)
+Add another category for settings

 Add support for user-set overclocking (Not trivial)